ServiceStack/ServiceStack.Examples/src/Docs/markdown/markdown-razor.md

 is quite transferable with a lot of cases the syntax is exactly the same.

-As good as MVC Razor is with its wrist-friendly and expressive syntax, we believe Razor Markdown is even more so where thanks to Markdown you can even dispense with most of HTML's boiler plage angle brackets.
-We think it makes an ideal solution for content heavy websites like this one.
+As good as MVC Razor is with its wrist-friendly and expressive syntax, we believe Razor Markdown is even better!
+Where thanks to Markdown you can even dispense with most of HTML's boiler plage angle brackets :) We think it makes an ideal solution for content heavy websites like this one.

 Unlike ASP.NET's MVC Razor, Markdown Razor like all of ServiceStack is **completely Open Source** and as such we welcome the contribution from the community via new features, Unit and